chloejhill/hucklebe.com/_posts/2022-01-02-ground-the-blah.md

 > “Many people felt excluded and left behind due to communication barriers.
 It was clear there was no care to detail on inclusion.
 Which is a clear indication that those who are more affected will always be left out.” <br>

-This means that those who are most impacted by the changing climate, water scarcity and biodiversity loss — to name but a few of our major and current sustainability challenges — often don't have their voices heard or their experiences shared. **This is a crucial missed opportunity to co-create a better future.**
+This means that **those who are most impacted by the changing climate, water scarcity and biodiversity loss** — to name but a few of our major and current sustainability challenges — **often don't have their voices heard or their experiences shared.** This is a crucial missed opportunity to co-create a better future.

 #### How to shift from empty words to inspire real change: Grounding the ‘blah, blah, blah’

 Buzzwords however do have a time and place.
 They can raise and spread awareness, even if it’s based on a superficial understanding.
-While this does have its merit in getting key messages on sustainability issues out there, **these buzzwords and the surrounding lofty language need to be grounded.** They need to mature into **inclusive and actionable wording**, which motivates us humans to move beyond ‘business as usual’, so that everyone from governments to under-represented voices can be equipped with the knowledge, tools and representation needed to make positive changes to protect the planet.
+While this does have its merit in getting key messages on sustainability issues out there, **these buzzwords and the surrounding lofty language need to be grounded.** They need to mature into **inclusive and actionable wording**, which motivates us humans to move beyond ‘business as usual’, so that everyone from governments to under-represented voices can be equipped with the knowledge, tools and representation needed **to make positive changes that protect the planet.**

 So how can we do this and get the right sustainability messaging out there?
 How can we use these buzzwords to not only help us join the global conversations, but to lead the conversation and influence change?